phetsims/geometric-optics/doc/implementation-notes.md

 * The shape of the lens, as well as the refraction of the rays within the lens, is "Hollywooded".
 This leads to a few artifacts that we have attempted to minimize.
 See the `isHollywooded` option to [LensShapes.ts](https://github.com/phetsims/geometric-optics/blob/master/js/lens/model/LensShapes.ts).

 * To ensure that rays pass through the optic, the optical object is always at least 40 cm from the optic, and never more than 100 cm from the optical axis.
-See `MIN_DISTANCE_FROM_OBJECT_TO_OPTIC` and `MAX_DISTANCE_FROM_OPTICAL_AXIS` in [GOConstants.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/GOConstants.ts).
+See `MIN_DISTANCE_FROM_OBJECT_TO_OPTIC` and `MAX_DISTANCE_FROM_OBJECT_TO_OPTICAL_AXIS` in [GOConstants.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/GOConstants.ts).

 * To ensure that at least 2 rays pass through the optic, the "Many" mode for Rays dynamically varies the number of rays based on the object's distance from the object.
 See `'many'` in [LightRays.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/LightRays.ts).